I was really inspired about “Embodied Sexuality”. What does it mean to fully embody my sexuality?

 Many people spend a lot of time very disconnected and disembodied from their sexuality.

-They stay in their head about it.
-They don’t allow themselves to feel in their body.
+They stay in their head about it and don’t allow themselves to feel in their body.
 They guard their heart and shut it down.

 When you do that, you push away all the wondrous experience that is there for you to have in the world.